 CME activities accredited by Harvard Medical School are offered solely for educational purposes and do not constitute any form of certification of competency.
 Practitioners should always consult additional sources of information and exercise their best professional judgement before making clinical decisions of any kind.

 Note: AMA PRA Category 1 Credit™ is calculated based on submission of a preliminary agenda and may be subject to change.

+At the end of the registration process, a $10 non-refundable processing fee will be added to your registration.
 Refunds, less an administrative fee of $75, will be issued for all cancellations received at least two weeks prior to the start of the course.
 Refund requests must be made in our secure online system or by email.
 “No shows” are subject to the full course fee.